We have The Great Canadian Baking Show. The Great Canadian Shoreline Cleanup. The Great Canadian Bumble Bee Count. The Great Canadian Reading List.

 So why not this?

-The Great Canadian Dyslexic Project (Trademark pending!), brought to you by the Dyslexic Library.
+The Great Canadian Dyslexia Project (Trademark pending!), brought to you by the Dyslexic Library.

 Why do we need another “Great Canadian” thing?

 It’s simple: most lists of “famous” dyslexics” are dominated by Americans or Brits.

 What about us Canucks?

 You will find a few accomplished and openly dyslexic Canadians on these lists: